University of Ioannina: Campus

-Two buildings accommodate the Student Residence Halls, both being close to the Student Union building; a multi-purpose building that houses the student restaurant and a large Hall of Ceremonies together with "Phegos"; a restaurant where the academic community and visitors can eat or celebrate special occasions, such as the graduation day.
+Two buildings, the Student Residence Halls, accommodate students.
+Both buildings are close to the Student Union building, a multi-purpose building that houses the student restaurant and a large Hall of Ceremonies together with "Phegos", a restaurant where academics and visitors can dine or celebrate on special occasions, such as graduation day.

-One of the most attractive places on the campus is the old Monastery of Dourouti, an 18th-century building, which is being renovated to serve as a guest house for visitors to the university.
+One of the buildings on campus is the Monastery of Dourouti, an 18th-century building, which is currently being renovated to serve as a guest house for visitors to the university.

 Schools and departments

 As of 2017, the University of Ioannina consists of seven schools and fifteen departments.

-Academic excellence and rankings
+Academic rankings

 The University is ranked 501st-600th in The Times Higher Education (THE) annual list.

 According to the 2017 Leiden rankings the University of Ioannina is ranked #2 overall in Greece.

 According to the 2014 Leiden ranking of Greek Universities, the University of Ioannina is ranked #1 in Medicine and Life Sciences, #2 in Physics, #2 in Mathematics, #2 in Computer Science, #3 in Earth Sciences and #2 overall.

 According to 2010 rankings published in Springer's journal Scientometrics, the Physics department at the University of Ioannina is ranked #2 in Greece, the Material Science department #3, and the Chemistry department #4.